Donde Viven los Toros

 Illustration Process Video:

-Shachiku Part II — The Walk Home (社畜 – “Corporate Livestock”)
+Shachiku Part I — The Weight (社畜 – “Corporate Livestock”)